john-jiang-wa/weekend_weather/README.md

 ### Diagram Generator

-The diagram generator creates a flowchart of the code in the `weather_api` directory.
+The diagram generator creates a flowchart of the code in the specified directory.

 ```
 python diagram/generate_diagram.py --directory weather_api --output weather_api.html